 vivparity (live birth)

-With a few exceptions, viviparous or oviparous sharks usually produce relatively few eggs with a substantial amount of yolk (nourishment) for the pups.
 The developing pups in an animal that is viviparous allows for the mother to provide nourishment via the nutrient-exchange we discussed earlier (similar to a placenta).
 Here, blood vessels from the yolk sac (which are attached to the baby shark’s blood system) lie along the mother’s blood vessels; nourishment and oxygen passes one way while waste travels the other way.

 Once the pup is mature and ready to be born, they move into the cloacal chamber and out through the vent slit.
 Most are born tail first, but some can be born head first.